Dominexis/Collatz-Conjecture/inverter_proof.md

 Thus, there is a bijection between the set of all possible 2-adic numbers and the set of all possible infinite sequences of natural numbers.

-> Theorem 4.1, uniqueness of numbers and sequences
+> Theorem 4.1, uniqueness of numbers and sequences:
 >
 > Every 2-adic number has exactly one infinite sequence of steps via the Collatz function, and every infinite sequence of steps has exactly one 2-adic number via the Collatz inverter function.

+### 4.2.
+Looped Sequences

 Suppose that you had an infinite sequence of steps $`s^{\infty}`$ that repeated itself every $`c`$ steps, such that $`s_n = s_{n+ck}`$ where $`c, k \in \mathbb{N}`$